• Skip to primary navigation

 Nuts are optional, use your favorite.
 My personal favorite is called nut topping or dessert nut topping.
 It’s an assortment of nuts chopped into fairly uniform pieces.

-Prepare a 10 X 15 baking sheet with sides by lining with aluminum foil and spray that with baking spray.
-You can also use non-stick aluminum foil, I prefer this type of foil but don’t always have it on hand.
+2 – Prepare a 10 X 15 baking sheet with sides by lining with aluminum foil and spray that with baking spray.
+You can also use non-stick aluminum foil; I prefer this type of foil but don’t always have it on hand.
 I tend to abuse it and use it for nearly everything up until I run out.
+Alternatively, parchment paper can be used, just make sure to press it into the corners as best you can.

-Lay the crackers in the pan side by side, trying not to overlap the crackers, [if your crackers require more than one sleeve go ahead and use more].
-This will make it so much easier to break into ice pieces later.
+3 – Lay the crackers in the pan in a single layer, place the crackers side by side trying not to overlap the crackers, if you need more than one sleeve of crackers, go ahead and use more.

 Baking